|Nutrition Facts (per serving)|

 Make the Tomatoes

-- Heat oven to 375 F (190 C).
+Preheat oven to 375 F / 190 C.

 Drizzle with olive oil and sprinkle on salt and pepper.
 Sprinkle on the lemon zest and then cover the dish with foil.

 Make the Potatoes